 POWERFUL: They change the world around them for better or worse

 SOPHISTICATED: They understand the bounds of their own worth, but are comfortable standing with other jewels who are far more valuable in the eyes of others

 The Ivy Pearl Girl is.....

-RARE: She is only cultivated in one place; Ivy Prep Academy
+RARE: She is only cultivated in one place; Ivy Preparatory Academy.

-SOPHISTICATED: She is aware of the social graces of and
+SOPHISTICATED: She is aware of her social graces.

 Ivy Preparatory Academy fosters a culture of collaboration, passion for learning, integrity, and servant leadership.

 We believe in the honorable premise of unity and uplifting of young women in order to teach and assist them with building higher levels of self-worth, self-respect, self-esteem, self-awareness, and self-confidence.